Insights

 • Additional provisions for Wi-Fi 6E and 6 GHz devices, aligning with global trends in unlicensed broadband.

-• Updated emission masks to reduce adjacent channel interference in shared environments.
+• Updated emission masks to reduce adjacent-channel interference in shared environments.

 Why this matters for engineers and planners